nazar-art/TimeAssistant/README.md

     all is fine.

-    - to sure that all tables are creted
+    - to sure that all tables are created

     - change hibernate.cfg.xml to: